 In 2004, the Financial Accounting Standards Board provided guidance in FAS 123R that a range of reasonable assumptions would likely be estimated and disclosed in the footnotes of the financial report.
-Then in 2006, the Securities and Exchange Commission in SAB 107 projected that over time as issuers and accountants gained more experience in applying Share-Based Payment fair value accounting, particular approaches would begin to emerge as best practices and that the range of reasonable conduct, conclusions and methodologies would likely narrow.
+Then in 2006, the Securities and Exchange Commission in SAB 107 (updated in SAB 114) projected that over time as issuers and accountants gained more experience in applying Share-Based Payment fair value accounting, particular approaches would begin to emerge as best practices and that the range of reasonable conduct, conclusions and methodologies would likely narrow.
+In 2006, the PCAOB published a guidance report on "Auditing the Fair Value of Share Options Granted to Employees".
 In 2009, the Financial Accounting Standards Board re-codified the accounting standards.
 Accounting for Share-Based Payments is now covered under FASB ASC 718.